Fermat-ORG/fermat-framework/README.md

 Status of the Project:
 ------------------------------------------------

-As of August 2015 the state of the project is:
+As of August 2015 the state of the project is the following:

 State of the code: Under development for 2 months.
 No realeses yet.
 12 full time developers working on it.